marinac08/objektno-orientirano-programiranje/fractions-oop/README.md

-Code for a fraction with basic arithmetic and comparison operations.
+Code for a fraction class with basic arithmetic and comparison operations.
 Bujrum.